educreations/sentry-sso-google/README.md

 Add `sentry_sso_google` to your Sentry config's `INSTALLED_APPS`.

 The following settings are required to be in your Sentry configuration.
 You can create a new project in the [Developers Console][dev-console].
 From there, go to APIs & Auth, Credentials and get the credentials for a web application.
+You will also need to enable 'Google+ API' in the APIs section.

 - `GOOGLE_OAUTH2_CLIENT_ID`
 - `GOOGLE_OAUTH2_CLIENT_SECRET`